History of Chamber

 Conceptualised in 1911, the inaugural meeting of the Chamber was in February 1912 and its first President was Walter Jago, who then held office as the Mayor of Parramatta.

 Fundamentally the Chamber of Commerce strives to preserve free enterprise protecting the interests of business people in the community and encouraging its members to do business with each other.

 But throughout the years it has expanded its subsidiary roles in a community sense.
-Over a twenty year period in more recent times, it has raised nearly half a million dollars, $20,000 to $30,000 per annum for the “President’s Fund”, out of which are grants made to worthy charities.
+Over a twenty year period in more recent times, it has raised nearly half a million dollars, through our annual charity Golf Day with funds being distributed to charity.

 The Chamber has never depended on government grants or funding, a matter of great pride to its members and of course has kept the Chamber on its toes knowing that each buck starts and continues with their enterprise in raising it.

 The Chamber’s history involves a fascinating exegesis.
 Just think of it for a moment.
 It arranged the first shopping week in Parramatta in 1912.
 That was not accomplished by a Town Crier walking down Church Street ringing a bell to summon anyone who happened by, or even the President of the Chamber acting in that role.

 No, this was social media early twentieth century style as in face-to-face persuasion rather than Facebook chatter and, as in major papers when people feasted on local news.
 It was the forerunner of many such successful ventures attended by thousands.

 Many businesses have had a long association with the Chamber.